Hiring a New Employee

 Call to Action

-At the end you need to explain the next steps of the application process to ensure the candidate is aware how they apply.
-If using a job board, simply add something along the lines of “click on the apply button below”.
-If you’re advertising on your social media platforms, then include contact details for the candidate to send their CV to.
+At the end, you need to explain the next steps of the application process to ensure the candidate is aware of how they apply.
+When using a job board, simply add something along the lines of “click on the apply button below”.
+If you’re advertising on your social media platforms, include contact details for the candidate to send their CV to.

 Things to Consider